scale-it/algo-builder/infrastructure/README.md

-# Creating a devnet (local development network)
+# Creating a private-net (local development network)

-This directory (`/infrastructure`) provides an example setup for a devnet, which you can use for local testing.
+This directory (`/infrastructure`) provides an example setup for a private-net, which you can use for local testing.
 It creates a single node, fully functional Algorand blockchain with:

 * one wallet: `Wallet1`
 * one address full of Algos (100% of total supply).
 We call that account a `master-account`.

-Use `make` to run tasks to `create`, `start-devnet`, `stop-devnet`.
+Use `make` to run tasks to `create`, `start-private-net`, `stop-private-net`.

 If you want to create a local network by your own, you can use a private net [tutorial](https://developer.algorand.org/tutorials/create-private-network/).